aziontech/homebrew-tap/README.md

 ```

 ## Issues
-If you encounter any non-security-related bug or unexpected behavior, please file an issue on the corresponding project repository (i.e. [https://github.com/aziontech/azion-cli/issues), not this one.
+If you encounter any non-security-related bug or unexpected behavior, please file an issue on the corresponding project repository (i.e. [Azion CLI](https://github.com/aziontech/azion-cli/issues)), not this one.

 ### Security issues
-The Azion team welcomes security reports and is committed to providing prompt attention to security issues.
-Security issues should be reported on the corresponding project repository (i.e. [https://github.com/aziontech/azion-cli/issues), not this one.
+The Azion team welcomes security reports and is committed to promptly addressing security issues.

 ## License
 This project is licensed under the terms of the [MIT](LICENSE) license.